kaldi-asr/kaldi/egs/swbd/README.txt

    data, just what is in the LDC corpus.
 As a result there is a high-perplexity language model and small dictionary.

   s5: This is the "new-new-style" recipe.
-It's not yet finished.
-It will
-    run up to a certain point.
     All further work will be on top of this style of recipe.